-E-cigarettes are increasingly popular in a number of countries including the UK.
-The most common prototype of “electronic nicotine delivery systems” (ENDS) is the electronic cigarette (known as an ‘e-cigarette’).
+E-cigarettes are increasingly popular in the UK.
 An e-cigarette is a battery operated device that simulates a lit cigarette.
 E-cigarettes do not contain tobacco but operate by heating nicotine, flavourings and other chemicals into a vapour that is then inhaled (some e-cigarettes do not contain nicotine).
-Other prototypes take the form of everyday items such as pens, USB memory sticks, and larger cylindrical or rectangular devices

 On 20 May 2016, the Tobacco and Related Products Regulations 2016 (“the Tobacco Regulations”) implemented the Tobacco Products Directive (2014/40/EU) into UK law.
 Amongst many other things, the Directive (Article 20) affects how e-cigarette products may be advertised.
 There are now significant prohibitions on advertisements for nicotine-containing e-cigarette products sold as consumer goods (i.e. they are not licensed with the MHRA (the Medicines and Healthcare Products Regulatory Agency) as a medicinal product).

 All advertisements in the UK are regulated by the Advertising Standards Agency (ASA).
-The ASA published a consultation in September 2016 in which it sought views on how best to reflect the Tobacco Regulations 2016 in the British Advertising Codes in an optimal way.
+The ASA published a consultation in September 2016 in which it sought views on how best to reflect the Tobacco Regulations 2016 in the British Advertising Codes.
 The consultation closed on 31 October 2016.
-New rules on the advertising of e-cigarette products have now been issued in both the non-broadcast and broadcast advertising codes.
+New rules on the advertising of e-cigarettes are now contained in both the non-broadcast and broadcast advertising codes.

-This Commons briefing paper provides detailed information about the implementation and enforcement of the Tobacco Regulations 2016 in respect of e-cigarette products and the role of the ASA.
+This Commons briefing paper provides information about the advertising of e-cigarettes in the UK.
+Specifically, it considers the implementation and enforcement of the Tobacco Regulations 2016 and the role of the ASA.

 Commons Briefing papers SN07001